Thr0cut/thr0cut.github.io/_posts/2024-02-11-ctf-htb-skyfall.md

   <figcaption></figcaption>
 </figure>

 The command *sudo /root/vault/vault-unseal -c /etc/vault-unseal.yaml -d* creates a **debug.log** file in user's home directory.
 Listing its contents will not work since the file will belong to **root** user, and our current has no permissions to access this file.
 However, this can be bypassed by creating a **debug.log** file in home directory prior to running the command, which in return would append its output to already existing file.
-Since the file was originally created by our current user, we can dispaly its contents.
+Since the file was originally created by our current user, we can display its contents.

 ```bash
 touch debug.log